kalpatel01/appetite/docs/configurations.md

 * ssh_hostname - Either the hostname or the ip.
 Determined from the entered [--hosts](#param_hosts) data. <a name="hgv_ssh_hostname"></a>
 * restart - Host will be restarted.
 Generated from manifest.
 * updates - If hosts have been updated (bool).
 Generated from manifest change logic.
+* host_groups - Hostnames split into groups.
+     * app_class[ 'user defined host class' ] - A list of hosts based on a host class.
+     * all - A list of all hosts.
+     * ref[ 'hostname' ] - Gives the SSH Connection hostname/IP for a given hostname.
+     * limited_hosts - List of host based on `limit_to_hosts` and `exclude_hosts` in commands.conf.

 Example:
 The first 'd' is replaced with an 's' in the host name.